-To investigate whether $T_1$ and $T_2$ accurately describe the evolution of our qubits, we run a separate maximum likelihood optimization of the Lindbladian, this time fixing the jump operators to be of the form in Eq.~(\ref{eq:jump1})--(\ref{eq:jump4}) and leaving only the rates ($\gamma$) and Hamiltonian ($\hat{H}$) as free parameters.
+To investigate whether traditional $T_1$ and $T_2$ models accurately describe the evolution of our qubits, we run a separate maximum likelihood optimization of the Lindbladian, this time constraining the jump operators to be of the form in Eq.~\eqref{eq:jump1}--\eqref{eq:jump4} and leaving only the rates ($\gamma$) and Hamiltonian ($\hat{H}$) as free parameters.
 We will refer to this as the \emph{restricted} optimization, while the previous optimization over general jump operators is referred to as the \emph{free} optimization.
-We compare the output of this restricted optimization by looking at the diamond norm between the two Liouvillian superoperators,
+We compare the output of this restricted optimization by calculating the diamond norm distance between the two Liouvillian superoperators,